Advanced

 More relation generators

-Relation generators can take the place of functions, to split programs into smaller, re-usable components.
+Relation generators can act as functions or subroutines, to split programs into smaller, re-usable components.
 Some built-in routines are implemented this way.

-For example, the maths module has a relation named square_root which uses code to generate its values but, to the outside world, behaves like a normal relation.
+This uses code to generate its values but, to the outside world, behaves like a normal relation.

 import("maths")